 The Dirac equation has positive and negative solutions.
-Furthermore the solutions carry an (electrical) charge.
+Furthermore, the solutions carry an (electrical) charge.
+The positive-energy states are regular, and we do not need to discuss them.
 Dirac proposed that all negative-energy states are already occupied in the vacuum and cannot be excited further.
 This picture is called the Dirac sea, and it explained how to avoid negative-energy solutions.

-Continuing this thought, there is now the option to remove an excitation from one of the occupied states.
+Continuing this line of thought, there is now the option to remove an excitation from one of the occupied states.
 This hole state would not only have positive energy, but also carry charges exactly opposite to the ones of the regular positive-energy solutions.
 In this way he predicted the existence of positrons as the anti-particles of electrons.
 The prediction was soon thereafter confirmed in experiment.

-Our view of QFT today is different, so let us compare:
+Our view of QFT today is analogous, but also different, so let us compare: